ScotGovAnalysis/sg-equality-evidence-finder/README.md

 # Equality Evidence Finder

-> You may use or re-use this source code (not including logos or icons) and documentation free of charge in any format or medium, under the terms of the Open Government Licence.
+> You may use or re-use this source code (not including logos, icons, or images) and documentation free of charge in any format or medium, under the terms of the Open Government Licence.
 See: [www.nationalarchives.gov.uk/doc/open-government-licence](www.nationalarchives.gov.uk/doc/open-government-licence)

 ## About